 Consistency is the key to keeping laundry under control.
 Now that you’ve got routines going for bed making, laundry and dishes, it’s finally time to start your decluttering efforts.

 Not having a dedicated space for everything is the perfect recipe for crap accumulation.

-Not having a home for everything can even cost you money.
+That’s not even the worst.
+Not having a home for everything could cost you money.

-You’ll end up purchasing duplicates of items you already own because you can’t find where you put them.
+You’ll end up purchasing duplicates of items you already own if you can’t find where you put them.